Air Canada Flight 624

 Air Canada Flight 624 was a scheduled Canadian domestic passenger flight from Toronto Pearson International Airport to Halifax Stanfield International Airport in Halifax, Nova Scotia.
 During heavy snow and poor visibility, at 00:43 ADT (03:43 UTC) on 29 March 2015, the Airbus A320-211 landed short of the runway and was severely damaged.
-Twenty-six people were injured.
+Twenty-five people were injured, two of them seriously.

 Accident

 Air Canada Flight 624 departed from Toronto Pearson International Airport (YYZ) bound for Halifax Stanfield International Airport (YHZ).
 It was carrying 133 passengers and five crew.
 The Airbus A320 operating the flight, registration C-FTJP, impacted the ground 225 m short of the threshold of runway 05 (which is not equipped for precision landing), smashing through an ILS-LOC antenna array.
 This impact caused the landing gear to separate from the aircraft.
 The plane also impacted a power line, which cut power to the airport.
 The aircraft then climbed an embankment up to the runway level, skidded on its belly and stopped 570 m past the threshold.
 The Halifax airport was without electricity for about 90 minutes.

 The aircraft was extensively damaged, having lost all landing gear and its port engine.
 The wings and tailplane were also damaged.
 Both pilots, twenty-three passengers and a flight attendant were taken to hospital.
 None of the injuries were life-threatening, and all but one of those taken to hospital were released the same day.
 The weather at the time of the accident was described as "stormy" (winter conditions).
 The loss of power to the airport was due to the aircraft clipping transmission lines before hitting the ground.
 Electricity was restored to the airport by 02:12 ADT.

 While the aircraft collided with objects outside the airport perimeter and was damaged beyond repair, Air Canada initially described the accident as a "hard landing".

+The aircraft was written off as it was substantially damaged.

 Aircraft and crew

-The aircraft was an Airbus A320-211 equipped with two CFM56-5A1 engines.
-Its serial number was 233 with a fleet number of 214, and it first flew in 1991.
-It was owned by GECAS and leased to Air Canada.
-As a result of the accident, the aircraft was written off.
+The aircraft involved, manufactured in 1991, was an Airbus A320-211 registered as C-FTJP with serial number 233.
+It was equipped with two CFM56-5A1 engines.

 The captain had been with Air Canada for more than nine years and had logged 11,765 flight hours, including 5,755 hours on the Airbus A320.
 The first officer had been with the airline for 15 years and had 11,300 flight hours, with 6,392 of them on the Airbus A320.